Buryats

-Buryats share many customs with other Mongols, including nomadic herding, and erecting gers for shelter.
+Buryats share many customs with other Mongolic peoples, including nomadic herding, and erecting gers for shelter.
 Today the majority of Buryats live in and around Ulan-Ude, the capital of the Buryat Republic, although many still follow a more traditional lifestyle in the countryside.
 They speak a central Mongolic language called Buryat.
 UNESCO's 2010 edition of the Atlas of the World's Languages in Danger classifies the Buryat language as "severely endangered".